NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-FAQ.md

 **Is it possible to extend NuGet commandline?**

 Yes, it is possible to add custom commands to NuGet.exe.
-Check out [this post](http://devlicio.us/blogs/rob_reynolds/archive/2011/07/15/extend-nuget-command-line.aspx) by Rob Reynolds for a quick walkthrough.

 ## NuGet Package Manager Console